lu-kno/DeskOrganizerWeBots/Report/Project Report.md

 ## Solution Theory (given problems and proposed solutions)

-This chapter addresses solution concept for the problems that needed to be solved in order to realize the project and is structured according to the previously mentioned main components of the project: object detection, coordinate transformation, and robotic arm control.
+This chapter addresses the solution concepts for the problems that needed to be solved in order to realize the project and is structured according to the previously mentioned main components of the project: object detection, coordinate transformation, and robotic arm control.

 ### Object detection
 The first component of the project is the object detection.
 Its purpose is to detect objects in the workspace and determine their relative coordinates and size in the image as well as their orientation in relation to the table.

 To simplify these problems, we decided to use a top-down view of the workspace.
 This means that the camera is positioned above the workspace, so that a linear correlation between the image and the table coordinates emerges.
-At the early stages of project development the training of a custom object detection model was not intended and it was planned to utilize an existing yolov3 model.
+At the early stages of project development the training of a custom object detection model was not intended and it was planned to utilize an existing model.
+The yolov3 model was selected due to its wide array of object classes and its high performance.

 To detect the orientation of an object relative to the table, we decided to use OpenCV, a python library used in computer vision applications which provides a broad array of functions for image processing.
 The main idea was to determine the contours of the object by converting the image into the HSV color space and applying different filter.
 The contours are then used to calculate the main orientation of the object, using principle component analysis.